Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

-In the remainder of this subsection, it is assumed that the goal is to estimate and analyze a logit model using \code{type = 'logit'}.
-Changing the \code{type} parameter to \code{type = 'probit'} allows to estimate a probit model.
-The discussion below holds for both types of models.
+In the remainder of this subsection, it is assumed that the goal is to estimate and analyze a logit model using \code{model = 'logit'}.
+Changing the \code{type} parameter to \code{model = 'probit'} allows to estimate a probit model.
+The syntax in the illustration below holds for both models.